bestchai/social-insider-study/index.md

 We collected and performed thematic analysis on a total of 45 stories reporting social insider attacks.
 Stories had min/mean/max word count of 92/263/527 from which three researchers inductively created and refined a codebook, until saturation was reached at 35 stories.
 The final codebook had a total of 71 codes across six main themes (perpetrators and victims, premeditation, attack vector, attack variants, attack aftermath,and motivation).
 A batch of ten more stories was collected from which inter-rater reliability for two independent coders was calculated (Cohen's kappa k=0.95).

-The codebook developed for the stories collected :
+The codebook developed for the collected stories:

 <iframe width="800" height="500" src="https://docs.google.com/spreadsheets/d/1ClUBO5SKxogBf6PdIKhwMLdG9jOoVC65NA0-Ykj_-ks/edit?usp=sharing" frameborder="0" allowfullscreen></iframe>

-We also developled a co-occurence table for one of the coders :
+We also developled a co-occurence table for one of the coders:

 <iframe width="800" height="500" src="https://docs.google.com/spreadsheets/d/1jKZ9CcnlwUb4nL3x25x89lueJlHMMEnWC3BmwH4l3GI/edit?usp=sharing" frameborder="0" allowfullscreen></iframe>

 ## Publicity

-We have received considerable new coverage for our work:
+We have received considerable news coverage of our work:

 * Yahoo Canada [[link]](https://ca.news.yahoo.com/beware-friends-family-secretly-snooping-110000093.html) [[pdf]]()
 * Yahoo UK [[link]](https://uk.news.yahoo.com/turns-1-5-us-secretly-205615750.html) [[pdf]](https://github.com/bestchai/social-insider-study/blob/gh-pages/new_coverage/Turns%20out%2C%201%20in%205%20of%20us%20has%20secretly%20accessed%20our%20friends%E2%80%99%20Facebook%20accounts.pdf)